 However, from Marshmallow onwards, Google has made it mandatory to gain access to an extra permission – ‘Location Permission’ to allow for beacon scanning.

-Now unless your app has been doing something related to beacons from the very beginning, chances are that you probably don’t have access to ‘Bluetooth Admin’ permission.
+Now unless your app has been doing something related to bluetooth beacon advertisements from the very beginning, chances are that you probably don’t have access to ‘Bluetooth Admin’ permission.
 And adding it could break your automatic updates – something that can have significant business consequences for most brands.

 In their efforts to simplify the beacon scanning process, Google has changed the rules using Nearby Notifications.
 Now any app using Nearby can scan for beacons as long as they have access to ‘Location Permission’ on all platforms.
 In other words, Google Nearby has simply removed the need for apps to declare ‘Bluetooth Admin’ permission in the manifest.